1

 Recreation Services

-Part Time - Temporary
+Part Time Temporary Position

-(Not eligible for all benefits, will accrue paid sick time)
+Not eligible for all benefits, will accrue paid sick time

-Deadline to Apply: 06/05/2026
+Deadline to Apply: July 24th, 2026

-• Ability to clearly, concisely and effectively communicate in person and over the telephone.
-Ability to effectively and safely perform required duties and to safely operate required equipment and city vehicle as needed.
+Physical and Visual Ability: Sufficient to effectively and safely perform required duties and to safely operate required equipment.

 Successful candidate will receive a post-offer, pre-employment background screening to include: